sshev/karma-remap-coverage/README.md

 ##Configuration
 1. Enable inline source maps in your transpiler/compiler
-2. Configure karma config to use `karma-coverage` together with `karma-remap-coverage`
+2. Configure karma config to use `karma-coverage` together with `karma-remap-coverage`:
+    * add `remap-coverage` to reporters list: `reporters: ['progress', 'coverage', 'remap-coverage']`
+    * save interim coverage report in memory: `coverageReporter: { type: 'in-memory' }`
+    * define where to save final reports: `remapCoverageReporter: { html: './coverage' }`

+###remapCoverageReporter format
+Plain object, key is report type, value - path to file/dir where to save report.
+Reporters like `text-summary`, `text-lcov` and `teamcity` can output to console as well - in this case just provide any falsy (`null`, `''`, etc) value instead of path.

 ###TypeScript + webpack example
 Karma config with alternative usage of `karma-webpack` should look something like this: